learn-co-curriculum/ruby-project-mode-guideline/README.md

 ## Planning and Working on Your Project

 1. Iterate!
 Stay fast and small.
 Build things in small parts.
 You should be able to launch a new feature every day because you build in the smallest possible unit and are constantly driving toward deploying a new piece of code.
 Don't pile up requirements, look for shortcuts, look for ways of having a 'good enough' version of the feature and not all the bells and whistles.
 2. Make videos.
-Every day you should make a short, less than 5 minute video that demonstrates a feature you built today.
+Every day you should make a 1 minute video that demonstrates a feature you built today.
 The point of making the videos is to keep you focused on delivering features, and prevent you from wasting time in the wrong areas.